skybet/skybet.github.io/README.md

 Sky Betting & Gaming Engineering Site
 =====================================

-This is source for our public engineering site at http://engineering.skybettingandgaming.com, rendered via Jeykll through Github Pages.
+This is source for our public engineering site at http://engineering.skybettingandgaming.com, rendered via Jeykll through GitHub Pages.

 ## How to Contribute